exitus1/Video-Scripts/Privacy-Tutorial1.md

 Now that you've successfully mixed your Decred, you can safely transact knowing there is no history tied to your coins.

-Decred's CoinShuffle++ Mixing protocol was chosen because it's simplicity makes it audit-able, and it allows for blockchain pruning.
+Decred's CoinShuffle++ Mixing protocol, also called 'StakeShuffle" was chosen because it's simplicity makes it audit-able, and it allows for blockchain pruning.

 Because Decred is a cryptocurrency that has the ability to adapt and evolve with it's unique governance model, it is likely there will be more privacy improvements and features in the future.

+#### Outro

 Thanks for watching this tutorial, to learn more about Decred visit Decred.org